ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 This is where traversals come into play as the essential tool.
 A traversal focuses on zero or more elements within a structure, making it perfect for recursive tree operations.

-The [Focus DSL](https://higher-kinded-j.github.io/latest/optics/ch4_intro.html) provides `TraversalPath`: a fluent wrapper around traversals that makes collection navigation elegant and composable.
+The [Focus DSL](https://higher-kinded-j.github.io/latest/optics/ch4_intro.html) provides `TraversalPath`: a fluent wrapper around traversals that makes collection navigation readable and composable.
 By the end of this article, you'll be writing code like:

 ~~~~ java
 // Navigate all employees in all departments, modify their salaries